Version 5 of the "Who Are We?" story, the biblical story of the world

-Jesus took mercy to a whole new level, laying down his life to bring mercy to us, turning his own unjust execution into a sacrifice to pay for our sins.
+His only Son Jesus took mercy to a whole new level, laying down his life to bring mercy to us, turning his own unjust execution into a sacrifice to pay for our sins.
 Now Jesus has sent us out as agents of his mercy, calling the world to take advantage of God’s grace period before the final judgment falls.

 Expanded version: Unforgivable

-You would think that the whole world would welcome Jesus’ messengers of mercy with open arms, and while some do, many are mystified or insulted with the whole idea that they need mercy at all.
+You would think that the whole world would welcome Jesus’s messengers of mercy with open arms, and while some do, many are mystified or insulted with the whole idea that they need mercy at all.
 Some would like to receive mercy but don’t want to be merciful to others, and Jesus does not allow that.
 Some of them try everything to silence the messengers.